Landfrieden: Development

-In 1152 Frederick Barbarossa proclaimed the Great Imperial Peace (Großer Reichslandfrieden), which extended to the whole Empire.
-This was an act of constitution and brought into effect a time-limited alliance of ruling princes.
+In 1152, Frederick Barbarossa proclaimed the Great Imperial Peace (Großer Reichslandfrieden), which extended to the whole Empire.
+This act of constitution brought into effect a time-limited alliance of ruling princes.
 It was established in 1186 that a feud had to be announced in feud letter issued three days in advance.
-Originating from the law schools in Bologna and Pavia, the concepts of medieval Roman law (Corpus Iuris Civilis) started to dominate the legal profession under Barbarossa's rule.
+Originating from the law schools in Bologna and Pavia, the concepts of medieval Roman law (Corpus Juris Civilis) started to dominate the legal profession under Barbarossa's rule.

-The most important Imperial Peace of Mainz (Mainzer Landfriede, also Mainzer Reichslandfrieden), announced by Emperor Frederick II at the Imperial Diet of 1235, was more like a legal decree and had less of the character of an alliance.
+The crucial Imperial Peace of Mainz (Mainzer Landfriede, also Mainzer Reichslandfrieden) announced by Frederick II, Holy Roman Emperor at the Imperial Diet of 1235 was more like a legal decree and had less of the character of an alliance.
 Already in 1231, Frederick had issued the Constitutions of Melfi, a book of codified law and inquisitorial system applying to his Kingdom of Sicily.
-The Mainz Landfriede, now applicable for an indefinite period of time, was a constitutional act and became one of the basic laws that applied to the whole Empire.
-For the first time this document was bilingually drafted, i.e. written in both Latin and Middle High German.
+The Mainz Landfriede, now applicable indefinitely, was a constitutional act and became one of the basic laws that applied to the whole Empire.
+For the first time, this document was bilingually drafted in Latin and Middle High German.